nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Friendly syntax is supported!
 For any command, typing the prefix of the command will already be recognized, unless there is any ambiguity.
-For example, `help` only requires the user to type `h` to be recognized, while `sort` will require user to at least type `so` since typing `s` by itself will conflict with another command `submit` (The user.
-The commands will be explained below.
+For example, `help` only requires the user to type `h` to be recognized, while `sort` will require user to at least type `so` since typing `s` by itself will conflict with another command `submit` (The commands will be explained below.
 For the sake of clarity, the whole command will be shown instead of the prefix.

 </div>